Protonk/sr-characters/New/complete/wizard.md

 ####Role:

 Magical weapon.
-I get 9 magic AND 7 spellcasting, as well as +4 for combat spells: 19 total.
-He resists drain at 11. and counterspelling is at 14.
+I get 9 magic AND 7 spellcasting (16), as well as +2 for combat or health spells.
+He resists drain at 11.

 I had a lot of karma to play with.
 I spent a bunch on foci (keeping in mind the various limits) and two spells, leaving just enough (2) to boost contacts.
 I'm going to say this guy lives in everett but is in driving distances of some appropriate lodges.